Are you bending over backward to live a normal life with rheumatoid arthritis (RA); or, worse yet, not bending at all?

 Know A Little, Know A Lot

-The term ‘rheumatoid arthritis’ was first coined in the 1850’s, but its diagnostic characteristics were only officially identified and reported in recent history.
-Knowledge and treatment of RA has been developing rapidly ever since.
+The term ‘rheumatoid arthritis’ was first coined in the 1850s, but its diagnostic characteristics were only officially identified and reported in recent history.
+Knowledge and treatment of RA have been developing rapidly ever since.

 RA has been deemed an autoimmune disease, which occurs when the body’s immune system begins to attack different parts of the body.
 In the case of RA, the target is most frequently the lining of the joints.

 The cause of the disease is relatively unknown and varies from person to person.
 About 50% of RA cases are the result of genetic factors whereas in other cases environmental factors such as smoking and infections may act with genes to cause RA.

 Still, yet, some cases can be attributed to environmental causes alone.

 What to Look Out For

 Watch out for these signs and speak to a physician if you experience any of them for over two weeks: